vedantroy/gpu_kernels/allreduce/notes.md

    - We print the total # of clock cycles after the end sync point
    - Expectation: after the start sync, the minimum clock cycles taken = (secs * # ranks)
    - Expectation: after the end sync, the min clock cycles taken = 2 * (secs * #ranks) + (2 * 0.1secs * #blocks) -- *the end sync should be equal to time of last block on last rank*
-- [ ] Implement the synchronization primitive
-- [ ] Write a CUDA test verifying that it works